Limited-Memory BFGS with Displacement Aggregation: Displacement Aggregation

-Let us now describe an approach for computing~$A$.
-For each $\ell \in \{1,\dots,m-1\}$, the $\ell$-element vector $a_{\ell,1}$ is given by the formula \eqref{eq.aj1}.
-(As explained in the proof of Theorem~\ref{th.real}, these values are set to ensure that \eqref{eq.R=Rtilde_simplified} is satisfied).
+An approach for computing~$A$ is now summarized as Algorithm~\ref{alg.A}.
+As explained in the proof of Theorem~\ref{th.real}, the values of $\{a_{\ell,1}\}_{\ell=1}^{m-1}$ are set to ensure that \eqref{eq.R=Rtilde_simplified} is satisfied.
 Assuming that $S_{1:m}^Ty_0$ has been computed at cost $\Ocal(mn)$, the cost of computing $\{a_{\ell,1}\}_{\ell=1}^{m-1}$ is $\Ocal(m^2)$.
-As for $\{a_{\ell,2}\}_{\ell=1}^{m-1}$ (which are set to solve the system of linear and quadratic equations comprising \eqref{eq.YWYtilde_simplified}), these are computed in reverse order, i.e., from $\ell=m-1$ to $\ell=1$.
-For $\ell=m-1$, the unknown $a_{m-1,2}$ is a scalar, which one needs to compute by solving the quadratic equation \eqref{eq.quadratic}.
-Assuming (as has been mentioned) that a factorization of $Q$ is available, and assuming that the elements of the right-hand side of \eqref{eq.YWYtilde_compact_reduced} have been pre-computed (at cost $\Ocal(m^3)$), the cost of solving this quadratic equation is $\Ocal(1)$.
-For the remaining vectors, namely, $\{a_{\ell,2}\}_{\ell=1}^{m-2}$, one needs to compute each to solve the affine equations stated as \eqref{eq.affine_begin}--\eqref{eq.affine_end} in addition to the quadratic equation \eqref{eq.quadratic}.
-Following the proof of Theorem~\ref{th.real}, one can compute in order for $\ell=m-2$ to $\ell=1$ the values \benumerate \item[(a)] $a^*_{\ell,2}$ to satisfy \eqref{beta}--\eqref{beta_value}, \item[(b)] $\bar{a}_{\ell,2}$ to form a basis of the null space of the matrix in \eqref{eq.baoyu_matrix}, which can be obtained via a QR factorization of the transpose of this matrix, \item[(c)] and $\lambda_\ell^* \in \R{}$ such that $a_{j,2} = a^*_{j,2} + \lambda_j^* \bar{a}_{j,2}$ solves the quadratic equation~\eqref{eq.quadratic}. \eenumerate The most expensive operation in each iteration of this scheme is the QR factorization of the matrix in \eqref{eq.baoyu_matrix}, which for each $\ell$ is of size $(m - (\ell+1)) \times m$.
+The values for $\{a_{\ell,2}\}_{\ell=1}^{m-1}$ are then computed in reverse order to solve the system of linear and quadratic equations comprising \eqref{eq.YWYtilde_simplified}.
+Assuming (as has been mentioned) that a factorization of $Q$ is available, and assuming that the elements of the right-hand side of \eqref{eq.YWYtilde_compact_reduced} have been pre-computed (at cost $\Ocal(m^3)$), the cost of computing $a_{m-1,2}$ is $\Ocal(1)$.
+As for computing the remaining vectors, the presented scheme follows the proof of Theorem~\ref{th.real}.
+The most expensive operation in each iteration of this scheme is the QR factorization of the matrix in \eqref{eq.baoyu_matrix}, which for each $\ell$ is of size $(m - (\ell+1)) \times m$.
 Summing the cost of these for $\ell=m-2$ to $\ell=1$, the total cost is found to be $\Ocal(m^4)$.